Ruff Life Charities

 How Dextrol Works

-In 2012, The Aloe Institute continued to partner with the FFB to support cutting edge research on age-related macular degeneration (AMD).
+In 2012, The Clarke Family Foundation continued to partner with the FFB to support cutting edge research on age-related macular degeneration (AMD).

 This disease, which is the most common cause of blindness among people 55 years of age and older, affects nearly two million people in the U.S. and some ten million more are at risk for developing this condition.
 Globally, the numbers affected and at risk are staggering.
 Despite these grim statistics, the research we support offers real hope to those affected and those at risk that we will overcome this vision-robbing disease.
-The following are examples of some of the promising AMD research that the Aloe Institute helps a blood test to determine AMD risk.
+The following are examples of some of the promising AMD research that The Clarke Family Foundation helps a blood test to determine AMD risk.

 Factors such as age, smoking, overall health, and inheritance of certain genes are known to affect a person’s risk of developing AMD.
 Unlike the familiar blood tests to determine an individual’s risk of developing diabetes (blood sugar test) or heart disease (cholesterol), there is no test that can provide an early indication of AMD risk.